Citing a Neuro-QoL Measure

 Neuro-QoL measures were translated into Spanish and other languages.
 Translations result from a process of forward and back-translation, multiple expert reviews, harmonization across languages, and cognitive debriefing with a sample of native speakers of the target language (linguistic validation).
 A universal approach to translation ensures that, whenever possible, one language version is created for multiple countries instead of country-specific versions of the same language.

 For further information on Neuro-QoL research and development, see the final report, which provides details on the methods for Neuro-QoL development.
-Information on Neuro-QoL instrument properties, psychometrics, scoring, and instrument statistics can be found in the user manual.
+Information on Neuro-QoL instrument properties, psychometrics, and instrument statistics can be found in the user manual.
 Neuro-QoL publications are listed here, including an overall instrument development paper, one on item calibrations, and one on short form development.

 Following the initial development and validation of Neuro-QoL measures, they were expanded for use in traumatic brain injury (TBI), military deployment–related traumatic brain injury (MDR-TBI), spinal cord injury (SCI), and Huntington’s disease (HD).